 Pcon = 3EAIAcosγ

-- In this equation, the EA is the internally generated voltage of the generator and IA is the armature current, γ is the angle between them.
+- In this equation, the EA is the internally generated voltage of the generator IA is the armature current, γ is the angle between them.

 Power of the Synchronous Generator